 It signifies the amount of profit that a company decides to hold on to instead of distributing to its shareholders as dividends.
 Business owners may opt to use the retained earnings to pay off existing debts, for expansion purposes or may keep it as a reserve to meet future requirements.

-Usually, profits which are not used within a given period are added to net earnings for the following accounting period.
+Usually, profits that are not used within a given period are added to net earnings for the following accounting period.
 It helps arrive at the aggregate earnings for that period.
-Generally, such earnings are disclosed under the header of stockholder’s equity in a balance sheet.
+Generally, such earnings are disclosed under the header of the stockholder’s equity in a balance sheet.

 The retained earnings per share are computed by adding the net earnings to the current retained earnings and then subtracting the total dividend paid from it.
 Lastly, the remainder is divided by the total number of outstanding shares

 Therefore, the retained EPS calculation is completed using this formula –

 Retained EPS = (Net earnings + current retained earnings) – divided paid/total number of outstanding shares

 Conversely, if the retained earnings are negative in value, it is subtracted from the net earnings of the following accounting period.